-- 1. I can confirm that my child has been diagnosed with asthma/has been prescribed an inhaler (delete as appropriate) - 2.
-My child has a working, in-date inhaler, clearly labelled with their name, which they will bring with them to school every day. - 3.
-In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.
+- I can confirm that my child has been diagnosed with asthma and has been prescribed an inhaler - My child has a working, in-date inhaler, clearly labelled with their name, which they will bring with them to school every day. - In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.

 Signed: Date:

-Name (print)
+Name (Print):

-Child's name:
+Child's Name:

-Class:

-Parent's address and contact details:
+Parent Address:

 Telephone:

 Email: